Fair Value Measurements

 In determining fair value measurement, the Company uses observable inputs whenever possible.
 The level of a fair value measurement within the hierarchy is dependent on the lowest level of input that has a significant impact on the measurement as a whole.
 If quoted market prices are available at the measurement date or are available for similar instruments, such prices are used in the measurements.
 If observable market data is not available at the measurement date, judgment is required to measure fair value.

-Mortgage loans held for sale Loans held for sale that trade in active secondary markets are valued using Level 2 measurements derived from observable market data, including: (i) securities backed by similar mortgage loans, adjusted for certain factors to approximate the fair value of a whole mortgage loan, including the value attributable to mortgage servicing and credit risk, and (ii) recent observable market trades from similar loans, adjusted for credit risk and other individual loan characteristics.
+Mortgage loans held for sale: Loans held for sale that trade in active secondary markets are valued using Level 2 measurements derived from observable market data, including: (i) securities backed by similar mortgage loans, adjusted for certain factors to approximate the fair value of a whole mortgage loan, including the value attributable to mortgage servicing and credit risk, and (ii) recent observable market trades from similar loans, adjusted for credit risk and other individual loan characteristics.
+Loans held for sale for which there is little to no observable trading activity of similar instruments are valued using Level 3 measurements based upon internal models using assumptions at the measurement date that a market participant would use.

-Investment securities — Investment securities are trading debt securities that are recorded at fair value using observable market prices for similar securities or identical securities that are traded in less active markets, which are classified as Level 2 and include highly rated municipal, government and corporate bonds.
+Investment securities: Investment securities are trading debt securities that are recorded at fair value using observable market prices for similar securities or identical securities that are traded in less active markets, which are classified as Level 2 and include highly rated municipal, government and corporate bonds.

-Non-mortgage loans held for sale Non-mortgage loans held for sale are personal loans.
+Non-mortgage loans held for sale: Non-mortgage loans held for sale are personal loans.
 The fair value of non-mortgage loans is determined using an internal valuation model that calculates the present value of estimated net future cash flows.
 Non-mortgage loans are classified as Level 3.

-Assets and Liabilities of the consolidated CFE — Assets and liabilities represent non-mortgage loans and investment debt certificates at the consolidated CFE, respectively.
-The Company has elected the fair value option and measures both the assets and liabilities of the consolidated CFE using the more observable of the fair value of the financial assets or the fair value of the financial liabilities.
+Assets and Liabilities of the consolidated CFE: Assets and liabilities represent non-mortgage loans and investment debt certificates at the consolidated CFE, respectively.
+The Company has elected the fair value option and to measure both the assets and liabilities of the consolidated CFE using the more observable of the fair value of the financial assets or the fair value of the financial liabilities.
 The Company determined inputs to the fair value measurement of the financial assets to be more observable.
 The fair value of the assets and liabilities of the consolidated CFE are determined using an internal valuation model that calculates the present value of estimated net future cash flows and are classified as Level 3.
 The net equity in the consolidated CFE represents the fair value of the Company’s beneficial interest in the entity.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis

 The table below shows a summary of financial statement items that are measured at estimated fair value on a recurring basis, including assets measured under the fair value option.
-There were no material transfers of assets or liabilities recorded at fair value on a recurring basis between Levels 1, 2 or 3 during the years ended December 31, 2025 or December 31, 2024.
+There were no material transfers of assets or liabilities recorded at fair value on a recurring basis between Levels 1, 2 or 3 during the years ended December 31, 2024 or December 31, 2023.

 Level 1Level 2Level 3Total